-How we entwine Computing with our Hempland school values
+How Computing links with our school values

-|Children learn how to use and to respect a range of different equipment and resources.
-Children learn to work collaboratively and to respect the views of others.
-The importance of e-safety and how to stay safe online is a theme which is constantly part of our curriculum.|
+|Children learn how to use and respect a range of different equipment and resources.
+The importance of e-safety and how to stay safe online is a theme which is an integral part of our curriculum.|

-|Children are encouraged to problem solve and develop their computational thinking.
-The value of ‘tinkering’ (evaluating and improving) is key.|
+|Children are encouraged to problem solve and develop their computational thinking, evaluating and refining their ideas to achieve desired outcomes.|

 - Children will leave Hempland secure in their digital literacy and able to safely use a variety of technology.

 - Children will develop their knowledge and skills via problem solving and computational thinking and apply these in their future education and careers.